planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Click Save to commit the change.

-Verify the change by going to the layer’s Layer Preview page.
+Verify the change by going to the layer's Layer Preview page.
 Zoom in the see the behavior change based on zoom level.

 Repeat steps 2-6 for the earth:countries and earth:ocean layers, associating each with the appropriate uploaded style (countries and ocean respectively).
 View each result in the Layer Preview.